Cheap Internet for Seniors

 - Lifeline: Eligible low-income subscribers may receive up to a $9.25 monthly internet service discount through Lifeline.
 Eligible subscribers on tribal lands may receive up to $34.25 per month.

-- Affordable Connectivity Program: The ACP offers a discount up to $30 per month on internet for eligible households and up to $75 per month for homes on qualifying tribal lands.
-This program also offers a one-time discount on a laptop or qualifying device up to $100, and it may qualify the enrollee for free or low-cost service through participating service providers.
+- Affordable Connectivity Program: The ACP used to offer a discount of up to $30 per month on internet for eligible households and up to $75 per month for homes on qualifying tribal lands.
+While the program has run out of funds, it’s unclear whether past beneficiaries will continue to receive partial benefits after April 2024.

 How to Find Free Internet Access

 There are plenty of locations across the U.S. with free Wi-Fi!
-If you need access to a computer and the internet, your local library or senior centers are excellent options.
+Your local library and senior center are excellent options if you need access to a computer and the internet.
 If you have a laptop or smartphone, you can use free Wi-Fi hotspots in cafes, hotels, airports, and restaurants.
-For example, McDonald’s and Starbucks are two major chains that offer free hotspots.
+For example, McDonald’s and Starbucks are two noteworthy chains offering free hotspots at nearly all locations.

 Caution: Whether you’re using the internet in your home or at your local coffee shop, identity theft protection is important.
 Find out which identity theft protection services our experts recommend.

 Don’t forget to take advantage of your internet provider’s free hotspots.
-They’re easy to find; just head to your provider’s website and check the Wi-Fi hotspot map.
+They’re easy to find; just visit your provider’s website and check the Wi-Fi hotspot map.

 Frequently Asked Questions About Cheap Internet for Seniors